Diploma in Advanced Manufacturing Engineering (Electronics) (GTD)

 Whether you’re new to further education, are looking for a qualification that’ll give you access to higher-level study, want to retrain for a new career or are looking to upskill for your existing role, this could be the perfect place to start.
 And, as this is a part-time course, you can fit it in around your existing work or study commitments.

 Assessment for this course will be carried out via a combination of internally-moderated short-question tests, open-book exams, and externally-moderated multiple-choice exams.
 There will also be written and practical assignments.
 Your final grade will equate to two A Levels, with equivalent UCAS points awarded, so that universities and employers can compare your achievement with those students following traditional A Level routes.

-To be accepted onto a Level 3 programme, you must hold at least four GCSEs at grade 4 or above, including GCSE Maths and English language.
+To be accepted onto this Level 3 programme, you must hold at least four GCSEs at grade 4 or above, including GCSE Maths and English Language.

 You’re expected to have achieved four GCSEs at grade B/5 or above, including mathematics and a science subject, or Level 2 Diploma in Engineering at merit or above, along with GCSEs at grade C/4, or equivalent Level 2 vocational qualification at merit/pass or above will also be considered.

 This course has a natural progression to Petroc’s Foundation Degree (FdSc) in Mechanical Design and Manufacture.
 This pathway is often supported by local employers as part of your professional development, and to increase a company’s qualified workforce.
 Alternatively, you may wish to progress to university as a full-time student, providing you meet the course entry requirements of your chosen university.

 Facilities and resources